pagemachine/hairu/README.md

 2. From the [TYPO3 Extension Repository](https://extensions.typo3.org/extension/hairu/)
 3. From [Github](https://github.com/pagemachine/hairu/releases)

-After installation a new content element *Authentication form* will be available in the *Form elements* section.
+After installation two new content elements *Authentication form* and *Password edit form* will be available in the *Form elements* section.
 Make sure to also include the static template.

 ## Configuration